 Casseroles and stews, soups and mince are perfect for freezing, although most food should be used within three months for maximum benefit and eating quality.
 Mince, such as for spaghetti bolognaise, will make a quick and easy meal with freshly cooked pasta, tacos or nachos/burritos, or in a cottage pie.
 Beef stroganoff, lasagne, lamb casseroles or pot roasts are all suitable for freezing once cooked.
 Allow to cool thoroughly before freezing and ensure food is well wrapped or stored in a tight-fitting container to prevent freezer burn.
 It is best to thaw food overnight in the fridge and reheat thoroughly.

 Iron requirements are highest for pregnant women due to the iron needs of the growing baby.
 During breastfeeding, women are unlikely to have started menstruating again following pregnancy, so need less iron than both pregnant and non-pregnant, non-breastfeeding women.

 The meat juices from which you can make gravy do contain a small amount of iron.
-Whilst you might be concerned about the fat content, fat is an essential part of your baby’s diet at the moment, as his energy requirements are so high, so any fat in the meat juices and subsequently the gravy are useful for your baby, not detrimental.
+Whilst you might be concerned about the fat content, fat is an essential part of your baby’s diet, as his energy requirements are so high, so any fat in the meat juices and subsequently the gravy are useful for your baby.
 Many parents find mixing in a little gravy helps babies enjoy their vegetables.
 The reason some commercial gravies are not recommended is due to the high salt content.
 Home-made varieties tend to be lower.
-You could also introduce puréed meat into your baby’s diet now.
-Mixing it with some home-made gravy or juices would help to ensure the right consistency.
+Mixing pureed meat with some home-made gravy or juices would help to ensure the right consistency.